About

 Operations Manager

 Jim Studley grew up on a hay farm in West Greenwich, RI.
 He attended the University of Rhode Island where he earned a B.S. in Environmental Horticulture and Turfgrass Management in 2006.
+Jim served as an assistant golf course superintendent and head superintendent in RI, as well as heading the construction and grow-in of a private golf facility.
+Before joining SODCO in 2022, he ran Green Grass Inc; a sod installation company serving all of New England for 8 years.

 Chris Murphy